Keynsham Roman Villa: Geography of the Site

 The remains of the villas are located in what is now known as the Keynsham Hams, an alluvial flood plain located in the River Avon Valley just south of the River Avon near the town of Keynsham in Somerset.
 The Hams are an open area consisting of fields, pastures, and meadows, divided by hedgerows and drainage ditches.
 To the north of the Hams lies the Avon River and Cleeve Wood.
-To the south the Hams is bordered by a railroad line and the town of Keynsham.
+To the south the Hams is bordered by a railway line and the town of Keynsham.
 This landscape has recently been classified as a "Floodplain Grazing Marsh," and a UK BAP priority habitat, or a natural area that provides a unique range of habitats for flora and fauna.
 The landscape is dominated by the now shuttered Somerdale Chocolate Factory at the far east of the Hams, which was built between 1923 and 1935.
 The factory site was closed in 2011 and sold in 2012, and is currently being redeveloped into a housing community.